damolinx/vscode-macros/README.md

 # Macros for VS Code

-A **macro** is a JavaScript or TypeScript script executed within the context of a VS Code extension, with full access to the [VS Code extensibility APIs](https://code.visualstudio.com/api/references/vscode-api).
+A **macro** is a standalone JavaScript or TypeScript script executed within the context of a VS Code extension, with full access to the [VS Code extensibility APIs](https://code.visualstudio.com/api/references/vscode-api).
 Macros let you automate tasks, customize your development workflow, and prototype extension behavior—without the overhead of building and maintaining a full extension thanks to their lightweight, standalone-file design.

 Under the hood, macros run inside [Node.js VM sandboxes](https://nodejs.org/api/vm.html#class-vmscript).
-Each macro executes in its own isolated data context but shares the same process.
+Each macro executes in its own isolated data context but all share the same process.
 Because of this model macros cannot be forcefully terminated; instead, cancellation tokens provide a cooperative mechanism for graceful shutdown.

-TypeScript support is built in with transpilation happening transparently on demand, providing a seamless, low-friction experience.
+TypeScript support is transparent, with transpilation happening on demand, providing a seamless experience.

 <p align=center>
   <img width="600" alt="VS Code with Macro Explorer view and a macro editor open" src="https://github.com/user-attachments/assets/34637385-782a-4578-863e-35d8e3caa2c7" />